🎉 20% off the first year #BLACKFRIDAY discount 🎉 Use code:

 It’s often hard to get different student groups to mix.
 I mean, science whizzes don’t always hang out with theater kids.
 And it’s sad.
 Because they’ve got a lot to learn from each other.
 And they just might bond enough to create new friendships.

-Schools can use student-run digital signage to build those bridges.
-STEM students can set up digital signage video walls, install screens, and hook up players.
+Educational facilities can use student-run school digital signage to build those bridges.
+STEM students can set up digital signage video walls , install screens, and hook up players.
 Yodeck uses the Raspberry Pi and that means tech-savvy students can manually configure the player and test their skills.
 Newspaper and journalism students can then create daily tickers with school news.
-Bring art and photography students on board to create photos, images, videos and text slides.
+Bring art and photography students on board to create photos, images, videos, and text slides.
 And don’t forget to have English students do the editing.
-Keep those STEM kids involved by having them provide ongoing tech support and solutions.
+Keep those STEM kids involved by having them provide ongoing tech support and a signage solution.

 Digital signage in schools improves student satisfaction while getting them to collaborate on entertaining group projects.

-Student-run digital signage strengthens school spirit and community
+Student-run digital sign strengthens school spirit and community

-Have students create content for a digital signage social media wall to advertise club events, school plays, musicals and concerts.
-And don’t forget to have teens use screens as a way of boosting school sports teams, homecoming and prom ticket sales and yearbook preorders.
+Have students create content for a digital signage social media wall to advertise a club upcoming event, school plays, musicals and concerts.
+And don’t forget to have teens to use a digital screen as a way of boosting school sports teams, homecoming and prom ticket sales and yearbook preorders.

 Digital signage created by students showcases what’s important to them